airmast/airmast.github.io/src/pages/camadapter/2-software/4-webapp.rst

 Camera Settings
 ---------------

-Camera settings section depends on model of camera.
-They allow to set individual parameters of the camera.
+Camera settings section depends on a model of camera.
+They allow setting individual parameters of the camera.

 The badge near to the parameter name shows the actual value.
 One may change the value using controls.
 Changes are applied immediately.